AT CASCADE HEIGHTS

 Mindfulness & Recovery from Substance Misuse

-The empirical fact that keen focus, attention and awareness to our thoughts in the present moment is key to opening the door to any important endeavor such as recovery, is as old as Bill W. and Dr. Bob, the 1935 founders of Alcoholics Anonymous (AA).
+The empirical fact that keen focus, attention, and awareness of our thoughts in the present moment are key to opening the door to any important endeavor, such as recovery, is as old as Bill W. and Dr. Bob, the 1935 founders of Alcoholics Anonymous (AA).

-Today “keen focus, attention and awareness to our thoughts in the present moment” is collectively referred to as:
+Today, “keen focus, attention, and awareness of our thoughts in the present moment” is collectively referred to as:

 1. Mindfulness